 In addition, SPRTs are not ideally suited to the measurement science community’s near-term goal of basing measurements, to the greatest degree possible, on fundamentally invariable quantum-mechanical phenomena.
 (For example, the second is measured by tuning instruments to the frequency of specific energy level differences in cesium-133.)
 There are several possibilities for quantum-based temperature measurements, and highly sophisticated options are being developed at NIST and elsewhere.

 One is Johnson noise thermometry (JNT).
 Johnson noise is the tiny fluctuation in voltage caused by random thermal motion of charge carriers (chiefly electrons) in a resistor.
 The greater the amplitude of the voltage fluctuation, the higher the temperature.
 A JNT system can thus function as an “absolute primary” thermometer because it measures a signal that is a direct function of thermodynamic temperature and is independent of the particular material used or its geometry.
-(For a technical discussion of this work, see a recent paper in Metrologia and an earlier report.)
+(For a technical discussion of this work, see a 2017 paper in Metrologia and an earlier report.)

 Another promising approach is photonic thermometry, which measures temperature by detecting its effect on light.
 Temperature affects both the physical dimensions of objects and their optical properties — that is, variations in temperature alter the speed of light in a medium such as air or water through the thermo-optic effect.
 Instead of measuring an electric signal, as in a standard platinum-resistance thermometer, photonic thermometers detect changes in the frequency of light, which can be measured with much higher accuracy.

 Yet another concept is a “quantum thermometer” under development at NIST.
 It works by measuring the tiny motions in nanometer-scale mechanical systems that follow the counterintuitive rules of quantum mechanics.
 It enables temperature to be connected to the quantum-mechanical motions of a system.